Specialization of N\'eron-Severi groups in positive characteristic: Introduction

 \subsubsection{Uniform boundedness of Brauer groups}

-Combining Theorem \ref{main} with the main result of \cite{UOIpositive} and the arguments of \cite{brauer}, one gets the following application to uniform boundedness for the $\ell$-primary torsion of the cohomological Brauer group in smooth proper families of $k$-varieties. \begin{corollary} Let $X$ be a smooth geometrically connected $k$-curve and let $f:Y\rightarrow X$ be a smooth proper morphism of $k$-varieties.
-If $T(Y_{\overline x},\ell)$ holds for all $x\in |X|$, then there exists a constant $C:=C(Y\rightarrow X, \ell)$ such that for all $x\in X(k)$. \end{corollary} Corollary \ref{corollarybrauer} extends to positive characteristic the main result of \cite{brauer} and gives some evidence for a positive charateristic version of the conjectures on the uniform boundedness of Brauer group in \cite{VAV}.
+Combining Theorem \ref{main} with the main result of \cite{mioUOIp} and the arguments of \cite{brauer}, one gets the following application to uniform boundedness for the $\ell$-primary torsion of the cohomological Brauer group in smooth proper families of $k$-varieties (see Section \ref{secbrauer}). \begin{corollary} Let $X$ be a smooth geometrically connected $k$-curve and let $f:Y\rightarrow X$ be a smooth proper morphism of $k$-varieties.
+If $T(Y_{x},\ell)$ holds for all $x\in |X|$ and $f:Y\rightarrow X$ has the LU-property in degree 2, then there exists a constant $C:=C(Y\rightarrow X, \ell)$ such that for all $x\in X(k)$. \end{corollary} Corollary \ref{corollarybrauer} extends to positive characteristic the main result of \cite{brauer} and gives some evidence for a positive charateristic version of the conjectures on the uniform boundedness of Brauer group in \cite{VAV}.
 Elaborating the argument in the proof of Corollary \ref{corollarybrauer}, one gets also an unconditional variant of Corollary \ref{corollarybrauer} (Corollary \ref{uncondintionalbrauer}) and a result on the specialization of the $p$-adic Tate module of the Brauer group (Corollary \ref{corptate}).